 What is the ASIAN WATERBIRD CENSUS?

 Every January, thousands of volunteers across Asia and Australasia visit wetlands in their country and count waterbirds.
-This event is called the Asian Waterbird Census (AWC), which is part of a global waterbird monitoring programme, the International Waterbird Census (IWC: see the next section), coordinated by Wetlands International.
+This event is called the Asian Waterbird Census (AWC), which is part of a global waterbird monitoring programme, the International Waterbird Census (IWC: see the next section), coordinated globally by Wetlands International.

 The AWC was initiated in 1987 in the Indian subcontinent and has grown rapidly to cover the region of Asia, from Afghanistan eastwards to Japan, Southeast Asia and Australasia.
 It therefore includes the entire East Asian-Australasian Flyway and a large part of the Central Asian Flyway.
 The AWC runs parallel to other regional programmes of the International Waterbird Census of waterbirds in Africa, Europe, West Asia, the Neotropics and the Caribbean.